NYPL/staff-picks/readme.md

 #### Switching Loadbalancer settings between accounts

-Loadbalancer settings is required for HTTPS to run behind the load balancers for Elastic Beanstalk.
-Each Loadbalancer setting is unique to each AWS profile, so switching configuration files is required to deploy to different AWS profiles.
+Loadbalancer settings are required for HTTPS to run behind the load balancers for Elastic Beanstalk.
+Each Loadbalancer setting is unique to each AWS profile, so switching configuration files is required when deploying to different AWS profiles.

 | AWS Profile | Configuration File |
 |---|---|